-Windward System Five point of sale software can be set up in many different configurations, so it would be difficult to give you the exact specifications for your business without first knowing how you operate.
+Windward System Five point of sale software can be set up in many different configurations, so it is difficult to specify the exact specifications for your business without first knowing how you operate.
 When you’re ready to make your purchase, our sales experts will gladly spend time with you to design your network and give you a shopping list.

 We generally don’t deal in hardware, so you can rely on us to provide an independent, unbiased evaluation on your quotation.

-All you need to operate Windward System Five is a Windows-based computer capable of running Windows 7 or Windows 8.
+All you need to operate Windward System Five is a Windows-based computer capable of running Windows 7 Pro, Windows 8 Pro or Windows 10 Pro (recommended).
 As your business needs grow, you may want to add more users, which you could operate using a small peer-to-peer network of two or three computers.
 Or perhaps you’ll need a dedicated client/server network that can handle anywhere from three to 200 computers, either in a single location or scattered across your business network.
 In any of these situations, Windward’s point of sale software will help you run your business, instead of just reporting on it.

 As the backbone of your business, your server hardware should be of server quality, not just a low-end workstation.
 You don’t need to spend a lot of money on one, but if you buy a discount machine to use as a server, there’s a higher probability that you will run into problems.
 For the type of CPU, amount of RAM and other specs you’ll need, please refer to the minimum requirements for the server software that you’re going to purchase.